astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 astro dev start
 ```

-This command builds your project and spins up 6 Docker containers on your machine to run it, the 4 standard airflow components as well as a local minio S3Filesystem and an ML flow instance.
-After the command finishes, open the Airflow UI at `https://localhost:8080/`, turn on the `astro_ml_producer` and `astro_ml_consumer` DAG's.
-Then trigger the `astro_ml_producer` DAG using the play button, and the `astro_ml_consumer` DAG will start once the producer DAG has completed.
+This command builds your Astro project into a Docker image and spins up Docker containers on your machine to run it.
+This project requires containers for your scheduler, webserver, executor, and workers, as well as a container for a local minio S3Filesystem and one for an ML flow instance.

+After the command finishes, open the Airflow UI at `https://localhost:8080/` and toggle on the `astro_ml_producer` and `astro_ml_consumer` DAGs.
+Then trigger the `astro_ml_producer` DAG using the play button.
+You'll see that the `astro_ml_consumer` DAG starts after `astro_ml_producer` completes.

 ![Airflow UI View screenshot](/img/examples/airflowuiview.png)